Text area

 <TextArea name="desc" placeholder="Enter the description" variant="unstyled" />

-• headless variant removes the focused and error outline since most of the time you would want to display them in a different place.
-You can use :focus-within selector in your css to implement the focus state.
+The headless variant removes the focused and error outline since most of the time you would want to display them in a different place.
+You can use the :focus-within selector in your CSS to implement the focus state.

 <TextArea name="desc" hasError />

 You can disable TextArea with the disabled flag.
-However, remember that disabling the field will remove it from the form submit query.
+Remember that disabling the field will remove it from the form submit query.

 <TextArea name="desc" disabled />